nathsagar96/json-placeholder-service/gateway-service/README.md

 # Gateway Service

-The API Gateway is a key component of our microservices architecture, acting as the single entry point for all client interactions.
+The Gateway Service is a key component of our microservices architecture, acting as the single entry point for all client interactions.
 It handles routing, authentication, rate limiting, and other cross-cutting concerns.
 This application uses **Spring Cloud Gateway** for routing and **Spring Cloud Eureka Server** for service discovery.

 ## Features